BMW Cafe Racer

 The multitubular construction of the original chassis has allowed us to give CRD98 a behavior very similar to that of the BMW donor.

-Its main characteristic at a dynamic level is the lightness, although it requires a certain hand to control the bike in certain circumstances, since this type of stiffer chassis is less “grateful” in their reactions.
+The main characteristic of Xabi Alonso’s motorbike, at a dynamic level is the lightness, although it requires a certain hand to control the bike in certain circumstances, since this type of stiffer chassis is less “grateful” in their reactions.

 As far as the fork is concerned, it seemed to us that the most appropriate would be an inverted Suzuki type.
 And for the shock absorbers we have selected some from the Hagon brand.